Manav47699/ROBOTICS-ai-garbage-classifier/README.md

 # june 30 2025, day 3: Build my 1st test coustom model.
 Needs a lot of work as of now.
 Will try transfer learning tomorrow
 -> build/downloaded pen_paper_classifier with my own dataset

+# july 1, day 29:tried building a model with my own data set.
+If works fine in validation dataaset but flops on random testing data
+-> tired a lot to debug this problem but i wasn't succesful☹.